-All-in-one portfolios built from Vanguard's exceptional value index funds
+All-in-one portfolios built from Vanguard's low-cost index funds

 The value of investments, and the income from them, may fall or rise and investors may get back less than they invested.
+Vanguard Asset Management, Limited only gives information on products and services and does not give investment advice based on individual circumstances.
 If you have any questions related to your investment decision or the suitability or appropriateness for you of the products or services described in this brochure, please contact an independent financial adviser.

-Vanguard Asset Management Limited
+Vanguard Asset Management.